thaddavis/prettier-vscode-setup/README.md

  ┗ test.tsx
 ```

 ## STEP 2

 - Install Prettier VSCode extension
-    * via the GUI
+    * via the GUI -> Search for the "Prettier" extension in the Extensions Tab in VSCode
     * via the CLI ->  `code --install-extension esbenp.prettier-vscode`

 - Integrate project with Prettier extension and VSCode via `.vscode` config directory

-- Create `.vscode` direction with a file called `settings.json` with the following contents ie:
+- Create `.vscode` directory with a file called `settings.json` with the following contents ie:

 ```
 {